200,000 Salvadorans At Risk of Deportation Under Trump Decision

 The Trump Administration is revoking protections that allowed some 200,000 El Salvadorans to live and work in the U.S. in the next 18 months.

-On Monday, the Trump Administration will announce that Temporary Protected Status for El Salvador will end, the Associated Press and other outlets have confirmed.
-Salvadorans are the largest group of recipients in the United States.
+On Monday, the Trump Administration will announce that Temporary Protected Status for El Salvador will end on Sept.
+9, 2019.
+Administration officials said Monday that the decision will give migrants time to get their affairs in order for a return or apply for any alternative status they may be eligible for in the U.S.

 How long have Salvadorans had Temporary Protected Status?